Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 So it always spooks out the people that we send to go get it.

-That's probably why I didn't want to give it out because there's probably informants involved.
+That's probably why they don't want to give it out because there's probably informants involved.

 Or was it the story when we shared the post?

-But we're gonna be taking it down soon.
+All instructions are all on the post, but we're going to be taking it down soon.

 The cases that I did mostly were human smuggling and drug trafficking.